unstoppabledomains/dev-docs/manage-domains/polygon-release-notes.md

 ---
-title: Polygon Migration Guide | Unstoppable Domains Developer Portal
+title: Polygon Migration Release Notes | Unstoppable Domains Developer Portal
 description: This page outlines the steps developers will take to migrate to Polygon and support Unstoppable domains on Polygon L2 network.
+redirectFrom:
+  - /polygon/
+  - /polygon/polygon-migration-guide/
 ---

-# Polygon Migration Guide
+# Polygon Migration Release Notes

 There will be minimal changes to Unstoppable Domains’ resolution libraries and resolution service with the rollout of our Layer 2 solution on Polygon.
 Over 90% of the library and resolution service will be similar to what we provide for Ethereum.
 However, for UD developers, all of the integrated "apps" will need to update their resolution libraries or API endpoints in order to be able to read and resolve Web3 domains on Polygon.